Kosher certification agency: Fees

 Kosher certification agencies charge different fees based on the services they provide.
 There is generally an annual fee for the certification itself, which takes into account the number and frequency of on-site inspections by mashgichim and related administrative costs.
 If the agency is for-profit, it may levy an annual fee as well as request a percentage of gross annual sales.
 The agency may also require a one-time "set-up fee", a per-shift fee for special production runs, and a fee for kashering equipment and utensils.

 While critics contend that kosher certification raises the cost of the product to the consumer, the fees are absorbed into the client's regular operating costs.
 The client recoups the fee many times over due to the increased sales that result from kosher certification.
 However, the client may incur additional expense if it must make changes in its machinery or production process to accommodate the kosher certification.

 Additional certifications

 Some certification agencies, most notably EarthKosher Kosher Certification offer additional certifications such as Organic, Paleo, non-GMO, and/or Halal either as a standalone certification or in addition to kosher certification.

+It is also common for rabbis to issue a hechsher on religious accessories, such as tefillin, mezuzot and tzitzit, which must be produced according to specific halakhic procedures and requirements.
+Other items which are used for religious practice such as Four Species bear a hechsher testifying that they confirm to halakhic requirements.

+In Israel, it is common for manufacturers of all kinds to display a hechsher on products or in commercial advertisements, certifying that their production was not done during the Shabbat.